 The agreed risk assessment is then submitted to the Health and Safety Officer for review before being published in the 'Whole Company' Share Point folder.
-The exceptions to this are Personal Risk Assessments for employees which are kept by Human Resources, and leaner risk assessments which are kept by the School and TLP.
+The exceptions to this are Personal Risk Assessments for employees which are kept by Human Resources, and learner risk assessments which are kept by The Outdoors School and Alternative Outdoor Provision.